ciscomanagedservices/sxo-analyzer/README.md

 1. **Ability to run conditionally**
 <br>Don't want the analyzer to run for some workflows?
 No problem.
 Just add `!#NOANALYZER` to your workflow description before you commit to the repository and we'll skip it.

+2. **Commit Context Aware**
+<br>The analyzer will only run for workflows/atomic actions in a given commit and not everything in the repository.
+This ensures we don't create repeat issues.

-2. **Ability to automatically create issues for items that do not conform to best practices**
+3. **Ability to automatically create issues for items that do not conform to best practices**
 <br>We'll create an issue per run with an itemized list of checks that failed.
 A sample issue can be found [here](https://github.com/ciscomanagedservices/sxo-analyzer/issues/1).
+If no issues are found, i.e. all checks pass in all workflows in the commit context, an issue will be created and auto-closed.
+This way, you can still audit checks that passed and don't warrant any action.

-3. **Latest code, always**
+4. **Latest code, always**
 <br>We pull the latest analyzer code on every run.
 As new best practices & checks are added to the workflow analyzer over time, this action will always be up-to-date!

 ---